-According to Facebook Insight 49% of the people who visits this site are between 25 to 34 years.
+According to Facebook Insight, 49% of the people who visit this site are between 25 to 34 years.
 So we thought of writing Investment Strategies for young people & here it is.
-You may be unmarried or recently married or may be on the verge of starting a family.
+You may be unmarried or recently married or maybe on the verge of starting a family.
 You might be new to professional life or settling in your career.
-Also you may or may not have bought a house.
+Also, you may or may not have bought a house.
 If you are in these parameters go on to read….

-At the seed stage of life if you inculcate the right strategy in handling finances, you will lead a very comfortable life.
+At the seed stage of life, if you inculcate the right strategy in handling finances, you will lead a very comfortable life.
 You should list down their financial goals and make a financial plan.
-Construction of a house without a blue print is dangerous; so one must plan before you really act.
-One can take help of professional Financial Planners to give them a right direction.
-Make sure that all financial products should be taken on NEED based analysis and one should clearly avoid products that offer mixture of needs life investment with insurance etc. We have tried to provide a road map on financial management but they are generic in their approach.
+Construction of a house without a blueprint is dangerous; so one must plan before you really act.
+One can take the help of professional Financial Planners to give them the right direction.
+Make sure that all financial products should be taken on NEED-based analysis and one should clearly avoid products that offer a mixture of needs life investment with insurance etc. We have tried to provide a road map on financial management but they are generic in their approach.
 The actual decision should be based on their situation.

 Insurance for young people

-One should look for property investment only if one is going to stay in such house for at least next 10 years.
-There is really no hurry to take immediate decision.
+One should look for property investment only if one is going to stay in such a house for at least the next 10 years.
+There is really no hurry to take an immediate decision.